Shelter Medicine at OHS

 Emily Ferrell, DVM

 Dr. Emily Ferrell succeeds Dr. Mueller as the current Shelter Medicine Intern.
 Dr. Ferrell is originally from Pompano Beach, Florida; however, she spent her last few years in Gainesville where she graduated from the University of Florida’s College of Veterinary Medicine.
+She also has masters of science in veterinary forensic medicine.
 She is pursuing a career in shelter medicine with a special interest in forensics and cruelty investigations while completing her master’s degree in veterinary forensic medicine.

 The shelter medicine internship program offers training for veterinarians interested in this exciting new discipline.
 Under the supervision of Dr. Jacqueline Blanchette, Lead Veterinarian, the intern completes a one-year training program.
 Comprehensive veterinary care of shelter animals requires—in addition to a strong foundation in clinical veterinary practice—a focused expertise combining elements of preventive medicine, epidemiology, infectious disease diagnosis and control, behavioral science, public health, and surgery.